 The first revolt!

 There were fights and boycotts even before the war began in 1775.
-One of the most famous incident of all you may have heard of, the Boston Tea Party.
+One of the most famous incidents of all you may have heard of, the Boston Tea Party.

 This incident occurred in 1773 when a shipment of tea arriving at Boston was set alight.

-The British were however not successfully in their mission and so were forced to evacuate their troops after a 10 month standoff.
+The British were however not successful in their mission and so were forced to evacuate their troops after a 10-month standoff.